 If you do encounter crime in Costa Rica, you can contact the police by dialing 911.

 Petty theft is by far the most common threat to visitors in Costa Rica.
 Pickpocketing and carjacking are the most common crimes in Costa Rica, and make up most of the crimes reported by travelers.
 Fraud, including credit card fraud and identity theft, is on the rise as criminals have become more tech-savvy.
 Credit card thieves usually manage to steal credit card information without stealing the physical card.

 Passport theft is also common.
 Whenever possible, leave your passport in your hotel safety deposit box.
 If you need your passport information, you may be able to simply bring a photocopy.

-Some of Costa Rica’s coastal towns – such as Jacó on the Pacific Coast, and Limón on the Caribbean Coast – have developed increasingly seedy reputations over the years.
-Unfortunately increased number of tourists can also mean an increased amount of crime.
-These are also surfing hotspots, like Costa Rica’s famously popular Tamarindo beach town.
-Unlike Tamarindo, these areas have not yet attracted a lot of wealth and development, making it easy for criminal enterprises to take root.
-But don’t let this fact dissuade you from visiting the national parks and beautiful beaches in these areas.
+Some of Costa Rica’s coastal towns — such as Jacó on the Pacific Coast, and Limón on the Caribbean Coast — have developed increasingly seedy reputations over the years.
+Unfortunately, increased number of tourists can also mean an increased amount of crime.
+There are also surfing hotspots, like Costa Rica’s famously popular Tamarindo beach town.
+Unlike Tamarindo, the aforementioned areas have not yet attracted a lot of wealth and development, making it easy for criminal enterprises to take root.
+But don’t let this fact dissuade you from visiting the national parks and beautiful beaches in these regions.
 You can travel safely here if you remain with your tour group, don’t travel alone at night, and keep your valuables secure.